 Advanced undergraduates occasionally are given studios.
 All other students may work in the regular classroom studios at night and on Saturdays.
 The School of Art and its instructors cannot be responsible for student work left in studios after the end of each semester or term.
 Studio classes are usually limited to between 15 and 20 students.

-The Gwen Frostic School of Art offers the following degree programs: Bachelor of Fine Arts with a major in Art and an emphasis in either Ceramics, Metals/Jewelry, Painting, Photography, Photography and Intermedia, Printmedia, or Sculpture; Bachelor of Fine Arts with a major in Graphic Design; Bachelor of Arts with a major in Art; Bachelor of Arts with a major in Art History; Bachelor of Arts with a major in Art Education.
+The Gwen Frostic School of Art offers the following degree programs: Bachelor of Fine Arts with a major in Art and an emphasis in either Ceramics, Metals/Jewelry, Painting, Photography, Photography and Intermedia, Printmedia, or Sculpture; Bachelor of Fine Arts with a major in Graphic Design; Bachelor of Fine Arts with a major in Product Design; Bachelor of Arts with a major in Art; Bachelor of Arts with a major in Art History; Bachelor of Arts with a major in Art Education.
 All programs are within the Art curriculum, which is composed of the General Education requirements of the University and the Art major requirements of the B.A. or B.F.A. degrees.
 The School of Art also offers two minors: Art and Art History.

 Those seeking a broadly inclusive studio experience in art are advised to take ART 1300 and/or 1400.
 ART 1200, 1300, 1400, 1480, 2200, and 2210 are open with no prerequisites to non-art majors and can satisfy the Area I, Fine Arts, requirements of General Education.
 Art 2220 and 2230 are open with no prerequisites to non-art majors and can satisfy the Area IV, Other Cultures, requirements of General Education.